Arul152005/ucet-library/README.md

 - `POST /api/students` - Add a new student
 - `PUT /api/students/:id` - Update a student
 - `DELETE /api/students/:id` - Delete a student
+- `POST /api/students/:id/borrowed-books` - Add a borrowed book to a student
+- `DELETE /api/students/:id/borrowed-books` - Remove a borrowed book from a student